Graduate Course and Curriculum

 The Graduate School has oversight of all graduate curricula.
 Graduate School approval of new courses and curricula as well as modifications to existing graduate courses and curricula occurs after course and curriculum approvals have been obtained at the departmental and colleges levels.
 These approval processes are detailed on the Office of the Restistrar's Course and Curriculum Approval page and are outlined below.

 Course and curriculum changes follow either an expedited or non-expedited approval process.
 The expedited process should be used for changes to existing courses and curricula that will not impact other colleges.
-The non-expedited process should be used for all new courses and changes to existing curricula that will impact other colleges.
+The Standard process should be used for all new courses and changes to existing curricula that will impact other colleges.
 Examples of changes that fall into each of these categories are detailed below.

-Proposals for new graduate degree or certificate programs should use the non-expedited process.
+Proposals for new graduate degree or certificate programs should use the Standard process.
 In addition, we strongly encourage the proposing faculty to contact the Graduate School for assistance with proposal development and subsequent procedures.
 See additional details and timeline for new program and certificate proposals.